joyrexus/regula/README.md

 - `evaluation.getResult()`: get the overall result
 - `evaluation.getResultRule()`: get the rule that determined the overall result
 - `evaluation.getResults()`: get the results of all top-level rules
+- `evaluation.getDelta()`: get the changes resulting from the last evaluation
+- `evaluation.getRuleDelta("Check Age")`: get the change resulting from the last evaluation of a specific rule
 - `evaluation.getLastEvaluation()`: get the last top-level evaluation of the ruleset
 - `evaluation.getLastEvaluation("Check Age")`: get the last evaluation of a specific rule
 - `evaluation.deactivate()`: deactivate the ruleset